ICELAND & THE HIGHLANDS

 Booking: You can book your Airport Direct Ticket to and from Reykjavík

-Buses are located just outside the terminal building.
+Buses are located just outside the airport terminal building.

 Liability:

-Our operator, Íshestar reserves the right to alter routes, itineraries or timetables without prior notice, should the necessity arise and depending on road or weather conditions.
+Our ride operator reserves the right to alter routes, itineraries or timetables without prior notice, should the necessity arise and depending on road or weather conditions.

 Curious to learn more?
-Read about my first-hand experience riding in the highlands on the blog.
+Read about my first-hand experience riding in the highlands on our blog.

 Löngufjörur Beach Ride